 Want to see a bit of how to put it all together?
 Here’s my small space, backyard cut flower garden plus a few tips on how to design your own…

 What is your favourite cut flower?
 Let me know what I’ve missed!

 Ready to grow your own beautiful cut flower garden, without the hassel?

 I’ve taken all the guesswork out of creating a cut flower garden with my e-book, Cut Flowers Made Simple.
-It’s the perfect way for beginner and intermediate gardeners to start their own cut flower garden with or without seed starting, growing annual flowers.
+Whether you’re a farmer florist, a beginner gardener, or anything in between, you’ll be able to start your own cut flower garden, with or without seed starting, growing annual flowers.